 In this show Adrian Toomes appears as a researcher trying to present his magnetic flight system to OsCorp, but was turned away by Norman Osborn.
 4 Months later OsCorp announced they development of the flight system forcing Toomes to don the armor and take the name Vulture to get revenge on Norman Osborn.
 Once Vulture attacked Osborn though Spider-Man got in the way.
 Vulture would later join with Doctor Octopus and the other villains to form the Sinister Six.
 He was voiced by Robert Englund.

 A version of the Vulture appears in the show.
 This version of the character is named Adrian Toomes, but is a composite of Toomes and Jimmy Natale.
 Toomes is a teenager who was experimented on by Doctor Octopus, wiping his mind and transforming him into a mutated bird-like creature.
 He sets out to find out the truth of his missing past.
 In the fourth season, Vulture is given an armored suit by Doctor Octopus and HYDRA, which eventually overrides his mind and takes away his free will.
 Despite this, there are hints Adrian's mind might still be in there somewhere.
+During the series finale, Adrian is cured and returned to his natural human form.

 He was voiced by Tom Kenny.